Gravitational Production of a Conformal Dark Sector: Dark Glueballs

 \subsection{Thermal Gluons}

-The thermalisation of pertubative gluons has been studied in detail for the SM quark gluon plasma.
-The only difference in our case is that there are no quark degrees of freedom.
-Due to the long-range nature of the interactions the analysis in section \ref{sec:dynamics} must be refined and, strictly speaking, simply solving the Boltzmann equation is not sufficient, see \cite{Arnold:2007pg} for a review.
-Nevertheless, the estimates of critical temperatures remain roughly correct.
-From eq. (\ref{condition}), for $N=3$ we find the thermalisation temperatures
+The thermalisation of pertubative gluons has been studied in detail for applications to the quark gluon plasma in the SM.
+The main difference in our case is that there are no quark degrees of freedom and that the plasma is initially very diluted.
+Due to the long-range nature of the interactions the analysis in section \ref{sec:dynamics} should be refined and, strictly speaking, simply solving Boltzmann equations is not sufficient, see \cite{Arnold:2007pg} for an elementary introduction and \cite{Garny:2018grs} for a discussion in the context of abelian gauge theories.
+In cite \cite{Arnold:2002zm} the thermalization of a non-abelian gluon gas in the perturbative regime was studied using kinetic theory.
+In \cite{Kurkela:2014tea} the thermalization of a diluted perturbative gas was also studied using numerical methods.
+In our scenario the details of thermalization are not important as long as the process completes in the relativistic regime.
+The boundary of thermalization is determined by the non-perturbative region where the results above are not directly applicable.
+Because of this we simply estimated the critical value of the temperature by taking $\alpha_{\rm eff}=1$.

+For what concerns the critical temperature, given that it is determined by conservation of energy the details of transient are not important so that the estimate in eq. (\ref{ratioT}) is reliable.
+Using the simple parametrization in eq. (\ref{condition}), for $N=3$ we find the thermalisation temperatures